sitetester/eth-blockchain-parser-java/README.md

 - `Infura` projectId should be defined as an `env` variable
 - DB Schema is defined in `/resources/db/schema.sql` and should be imported through SchemaImporter

-- Multiple HTTP requests are managed Java 8 CompletableFuture.
+- Multiple HTTP requests are managed through Java 8 CompletableFuture.
 - Entry point - ImportManager